I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 I’d rate it 9/10, a minus point for the left eye issue, but that’s apparently very rare.
 Less than one in one thousand have that allergic reaction (according to my doctor anyway).

 So I guess that’s it.
-If you’re considering LASIK, I hope this gave you an idea of what it’s going to be like.
+If you’re considering LASIK, I hope this has given you an idea of what it’s going to be like.
 It has been a great decision for me (so far).

 - You’re going to have to wear those protective glasses for a week.